- remove_red_eye1676 views

 Value is not tangible, yet it is measured.
 It shows us what is worthwhile, useful, important, and excellent.
-Here are three elements that, when combined, create a value statement that is worthwhile and useful to our clients and prospects.

 - Resonate.
 When something resonates, it creates a visceral response.
 Think of a trumpet playing taps or the sound of a train whistle in the distance.

 - Differentiate.
 Competition is fierce.
 How do we set ourselves apart from the crowd?
 Do we “think different” like Apple?
 Do we “walk to the beat of a different drummer”?

 - Substantiate.
 Something substantial is solid.
 We believe it because facts establish proof.
 When a message has substance, it is difficult to dismiss as inconsequential.

 Even with this definition, we may still ask why we should care.
 Understanding the value of our offerings and their value in relation to our prospects is essential to our proposal’s success.
 So, how do we get there?

 Review the websites of your prospects to fully understand what drives their priorities and the way they present themselves to their clients.
 What is their mission?
 What is the tone of their language?
 Once you know their mission, you can tailor your proposal to illustrate how your mission, origin, or vision for the future aligns with theirs.
 Resonate with your clients by speaking their language and customizing your solutions to their unique needs and priorities.